 Exercise plays a crucial role in detoxifying heavy metals from the body.
 By improving circulation and promoting the removal of toxins, individuals who engage in regular exercise have higher levels of metals and chemicals in their sweat.

-Combining exercise with sauna and niacin can enhance the sweating process, leading to an effective detoxification of a range of toxins, including chemicals, pesticides, metals, plastics, and microplastics.
-Thus, the most effective method for excreting these toxins is a combination of sauna-induced sweating, exercise, and niacin.
+Combining exercise with sauna and niacin can enhance the sweating process, effectively detoxifying a range of toxins, including chemicals, pesticides, metals, plastics, and microplastics.
+Thus, the most effective method for excreting these toxins combines sauna-induced sweating, exercise, and niacin.

 Best Supplements For Heavy Metals